Araffe/vdc-networking-lab/readme.md

 **2)** In the left hand menu, select 'Next Hop'.
 Use the following parameters as input:

-- Resource Group: *VDC-Main*
+- Resource Group: *VDC-Spoke1*
 - Virtual Machine: *Spoke1-VM1*
 - Network Interface: *Spoke1-VM1-nic*
-- Source IP address: *10.1.1.6*
+- Source IP address: *10.1.1.5*
 - Destination IP address: *10.102.1.4*

-**3)** The resulting output should display *10.101.1.4* as the next hop.
+**3)** The resulting output should display *10.101.2.4* as the next hop.
 This is the IP address of our Network Virtual Appliance (Cisco CSR) and corresponds to the User Defined Route we configured earlier.

 ![Next Hop Tracking](https://github.com/Araffe/vdc-networking-lab/blob/master/images/NextHop.jpg "Next Hop Tracking")